pallets/flask/docs/design.rst

 inspiration for larger applications based on Flask.

-Async-await and ASGI support
+Async/await and ASGI support
 ----------------------------

-Flask supports ``async`` coroutines for view functions, and certain others by executing the coroutine on a seperate thread instead of utilising an event loop on the main thread as an async first (ASGI) frameworks would.
-This is necessary for Flask to remain backwards compatibility with extensions and code built before ``async`` was introduced into Python.
+Flask supports ``async`` coroutines for view functions by executing the coroutine on a separate thread instead of using an event loop on the main thread as an async-first (ASGI) framework would.
+This is necessary for Flask to remain backwards compatible with extensions and code built before ``async`` was introduced into Python.
 This compromise introduces a performance cost compared with the ASGI frameworks, due to the overhead of the threads.

+Due to how tied to WSGI Flask's code is, it's not clear if it's possible to make the ``Flask`` class support ASGI and WSGI at the same time.
+Work is currently being done in Werkzeug to work with ASGI, which may eventually enable support in Flask as well.

+See :doc:`/async-await` for more discussion.

 What Flask is, What Flask is Not